Student loans

 Yet this doesn't mean you should pay them off early, just because it's allowed.
 While in general we encourage people to repay their debts as quickly as possible, student loans are one of the rare cases where that will be a bad decision for some people.

-This is because under the new system many won't fully repay before the debt's wiped (after 30 years, use the Student Finance Calculator to see).
+This is because under the new system many won't fully repay before the debt's wiped.
 Overpaying each month could actually be worthless – as the overpayment's not reducing the amount you'd need to pay back at all.

 -